 Within customer premises, the importance of the cabling infrastructure is similar to that of other fundamental building utilities such as heating, lighting and mains power.
 As with other utilities, interruptions to service can have a serious impact.
-Poor quality of service due to lack of design foresight, use of inappropriate components, incorrect installation, poor administration or inadequate support can threaten an organisation's effectiveness.
+Poor quality of service due to lack of design foresight, use of inappropriate components, incorrect installation, poor administration or inadequate support can threaten an organization's effectiveness.
 Historically, the cabling within premises comprised both application specific and multipurpose networks.
 The original edition of this standard enabled a controlled migration to generic cabling and the reduction in the use of application-specific cabling.

-The subsequent growth of generic cabling designed in accordance with ISO/IEC 11801 has
+The subsequent growth of generic cabling designed in accordance with ISO/IEC 11801 has:

 a) contributed to the economy and growth of Information and Communications Technology (ICT),

 b) supported the development of high data rate applications based upon a defined cabling model, and

 c) initiated development of cabling with a performance surpassing the performance classes specified in ISO/IEC 11801:1995 and ISO/IEC 11801 Ed1.2:2000.
 NOTE ISO/IEC 11801, edition 1.2 consists of edition 1.0 (1995) and its amendments 1 (1999) and 2 (1999).

 This second edition of ISO/IEC 11801 has been developed to reflect these increased demands and opportunities.

 a) users with an application independent generic cabling system capable of supporting a wide range of applications;

 b) users with a flexible cabling scheme such that modifications are both easy and economical;

 c) building professionals (for example, architects) with guidance allowing the accommodation of cabling before specific requirements are known; that is, in the initial planning either for construction or refurbishment;